smitsohu/rof/README.md

 To enable write access to a file, both the mount point and superblock read-only flags must be unset. rofairy clears the superblock flag as needed and does not restore it.
 This way read-only access is controlled solely at the mount point level, allowing files to be read-only in the current mount namespace while becoming writable in a child mount namespace.

 ### But I want to restore the read-only superblock
 Easy.
 Run `sudo mount -o remount,ro <any filesystem mountpoint>` after you are done.
-Maybe there should be a script to do this automatically based on rofairy configuration files.